Locations:

 Outlook / Prognosis

-People with PVD can usually go about their normal activities with no restrictions.
+People with posterior vitreous detachment can usually go about their usual activities with no restrictions.

 Although the condition doesn’t go away, floaters and flashes become less noticeable over time.
 It’s common to develop PVD in the other eye in the next year or two after your first diagnosis.
-If you experience symptoms in the other eye, a repeat exam is needed to be sure there isn’t a retinal tear or detachment in your second eye.
+If you experience symptoms in the other eye, you’ll need a repeat eye exam to be sure there isn’t a retinal tear or a detached vitreous in your other eye.

-Most people don’t develop complications such as a retinal tear.
+Most people don’t develop complications like a retinal tear.
 But you should have an eye exam to make sure you don’t have a more serious condition.

 Living With